PennyHow/PyTrx/README.md

 <h3>PyTrx citations</h3>

 We are happy for others to use and adapt PyTrx for their own processing needs.
-Please reference to the following key publication and Digital Object Identifier (DOI) where possible:<br>
+Please refer to the following key publication and Digital Object Identifier (DOI) where possible:<br>

 <h3>How et al. (In Review) PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments.
 Geoscientific Instrumentation, Methods and Data Systems Discussions</h3> <br>